 For the more modern visitors, the Heavenue Christmas Market will be your first stop.
 This market is taking on a completely new look this year under the theme of Christmas heaven.
 Rather than the traditional German Christmas Market items and food, this market is testing out new treats.
 Rather than mulled wine, the Market is trying out ‘Rheinhertz’, a new artisanal drink often made with regional ingredients and coffee.
 There will also be Churros, Bratwurst burgers and much more!
 Along with other vendors, this is where the Cologne AIDS Hilife and KLuST (Cologne Pride organization) booths will be.

-There are many more options in Cologne, including Nativity Scenes, Village of St. Nicholas and the Christmas-Market-Express.
+There are many more options for Cologne Christmas Markets, including Nativity Scenes, Village of St. Nicholas and the Christmas-Market-Express.

 The Hamburg City Hall Market is one of the most festive Christmas Markets in Germany